claclacla/Match-Me-mobile-app/README.md

 # Match me!
 (Mobile app)

-The app has been initialized using Expo, and the user interface is built with UI Kitten.
+The app has been initialized using `Expo`, and the user interface is built with `UI Kitten`.
+The state management is based on `Zustand`.

 --------------------------------------------------------------------------------